 Aim 1.
-To assess the relationship between sleep quality, subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989) and perceived stress for those practicing a Mantram Repetition intervention and those who are not.
+To assess the relationship between sleep quality (subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, the frequency of use of sleep-promoting medication (prescribed or over-the-counter), and daytime dysfunction) and perceived stress for those practicing a Mantram Repetition intervention and those who are not.

 RQ1.1.
-What are the relationships between sleep quality, subjective sleep quality (Buysse et al., 1989), sleep latency (Buysse et al., 1989), sleep duration (Buysse et al., 1989), habitual sleep efficiency (Buysse et al., 1989), sleep disturbances (Buysse et al., 1989), the frequency of use of sleep-promoting medication (prescribed or over-the-counter; Buysse et al., 1989), and daytime dysfunction (Buysse et al., 1989) and perceived stress for those practicing a Mantram Repetition intervention and those who are not, controlling for age?
+What are the relationships between sleep quality (subjective sleep quality, sleep disturbances, sleep latency, sleep duration, habitual sleep efficiency, daytime dysfunction, the frequency of use of prescribed or over-the-counter sleep-promoting medication) and perceived stress for those practicing a Mantram Repetition intervention and those who are not, controlling for age?